Spirit Island (board game): Gameplay

 In Spirit Island, players take the role of Spirits on an island.
 They must drive off the colonizing Invaders, who grow their presence on the island, including founding Towns and Cities, over the course of a game.
-The core game can be played by 1-4 players, and the Jagged Earth expansion adds support for up to 6 players.
+The core game can be played by 1–4 players, and the Jagged Earth expansion adds support for up to 6 players.
 Over the course of the game players unlock more abilities for their Spirit and additional Power cards, making them stronger and more capable of pushing back the Invaders.
 The Invaders' actions are controlled by a deck of cards that dictates the areas of the board they Explore, Build, and "Ravage".
 Any tiles that the players aren't able to protect against the "Ravage" action results in a Blight token being added to it.

-To win the game, players must use their Spirit's powers to clear out the Invaders and their settlements, while also generating Fear, which lowers the criteria to win.
+To win the game, players use their Spirits' powers to clear out the Invaders and their settlements, while also generating Fear, which lowers the criteria to win.
 The players lose if the Invaders add too many Blight tokens to the board, if one of the Spirits has all its Presence removed from the board, or if the deck of Invader actions runs out.

-The game contains an array of Spirits - eight in the base game, two in the Branch & Claw expansion, 10 in the Jagged Earth expansion, and two "Promo Packs" with two additional Spirits in each (The content from both "Promo Packs" was released in 2022 as the third expansion Feather and Flame) - for players to choose from.
+The game contains an array of Spirits – eight in the base game, two in the Branch & Claw expansion, ten in the Jagged Earth expansion, eight in Nature Incarnate, and two "Promo Packs" with two additional Spirits in each (The content from both "Promo Packs" was released in 2022 as the third expansion Feather and Flame) – for players to choose from.
 Players can select any combination of Spirits, and each has unique abilities and ways of being played.

 Reception

 Ars Technica included the game in their list of best board games of 2017.
-In their full review they described the game as complex and deep, calling the array of choices a "wonderfully thinky puzzle", though highlighting the potential for analysis paralysis.
+In their full review they described the game as complex and deep, calling the array of choices a "wonderfully thinky puzzle," though highlighting the potential for analysis paralysis.
 They praised the progression of the spirits' abilities over the game, and concluded that it was an "easy recommendation".
 Kotaku commented positively on the game's complexity and ability to build tension, but found the game was hard to start, requiring patience to fully understand.

 In their list of best fantasy board games in 2020, CNET named Spirit Island the best complex cooperative game of the year, and PC Gamer lists it in their best cooperative board games.
 In an article for The Atlantic, Luke Wilkie stated that Spirit Island is "one of the few flat-out anti-colonial games on the market".

-In January 2022 the game was ranked 11 on BoardGameGeek's list of highest rated games.
+From March to June 2022, the game was ranked as high as number 9 on BoardGameGeek's list of highest-rated games.
+As of May 2025, it ranks at number 10.

+Spirit Island has received high rankings as a solo game.
+It was rated #1 in the BoardGameGeek 2024 People's Choice Top 200 Solo Games, the third year in a row it took the top spot.